 Assets are generally classified as current and non-current.
 Current assets are those that can be quickly converted to cash or cash equivalents.
 Naturally cash is a current asset, as is accounts receivable, and inventory.
 Non-current assets are assets that cannot be easily converted to cash and have a useful life that may extend over a number of years.
 Non-current assets are usually made up of land, buildings and property, plant and equipment (PPE).

-At the end of the financial year Council had increased its total assets by \$28.2M.
-Council's cash position increased by \$1.9M (in round terms).
-Total assets under Council's stewardship nears \$307.5M.
+At the end of the financial year Council had decreased its total assets by \$4.3M.
+Council's cash position decreased by approximately \$7.5M.
+Total assets under Council's stewardship is \$303.9M.